 When you're desperate, instead of a top-down approach, try a bottom-up one.
-Analyze the product itself and gather based on psychology who would be interested in it.
+That is, analyze the product itself and gather who would be interested in it based on psychology.

 Step 4: Conduct a campaign.

-Once you're confident in this new data, put your money where your mouth is.
-Invest in some form of direct marketing to target new customers who are within that target group.
-You can use Bookyourdata.com to pull buy email list of people by their occupation (which is especially useful when B2B marketing).
-You can use Facebook and Twitter to do targeted ad campaigns of your exact groups.
-You can also do more "classical" advertising, but that may be likely to not result in hard numbers, so be cautious when spending a lot of money.
+You can also use Facebook and Twitter to create targeted ad campaigns for your exact groups.
+You can also do more "classical" advertising, but that may be likely to not result in complex numbers, so be cautious when spending a lot of money.

 Step 5: Evaluate and narrow your focus.